alexinslc/depot/README.md

  ### Other Info

 * Use `bin/dev` to run the application locally.
 (Not `rails s`)
+* Use `bin/rails dbconsole` to access the SQLite database.

 * Ruby version - 3.1.1
 * Rails version - 7.0.2.3